Oprah Winfrey: Philanthropy

 Winfrey visits evacuees from New Orleans temporarily sheltered at the Reliant center in Houston following Hurricane Katrina.

 In 2004, Winfrey became the first Black person to rank among the 50 most generous Americans and she remained among the top 50 until 2010.
 By 2012, she had given away about $400 million to educational causes.

 As of 2012, Winfrey had also given over 400 scholarships to Morehouse College in Atlanta, Georgia.
 Winfrey was the recipient of the first Bob Hope Humanitarian Award at the 2002 Emmy Awards for services to television and film.
 To celebrate two decades on national TV, and to thank her employees for their hard work, Winfrey took her staff and their families (1,065 people in total) on vacation to Hawaii in the summer of 2006.

 In 2013, Winfrey donated $12 million to the Smithsonian's National Museum of African American History and Culture.
 President Barack Obama awarded her the Presidential Medal of Freedom later that same year.

-Winfrey purchased 2,130 acres of land in Maui and set up a bed and breakfast for entertaining friends as well as a (unprofitable) organic farm; she is dedicated to keeping the area unoccupied and growing native species to aid in the restoration of damaged watersheds.
-She distributed pillows, diapers and other supplies to survivors of a devastating fire and, with Dwayne “The Rock” Johnson, set up the People’s Fund of Maui, personally donating $25 million of her own towards the cause.
+Winfrey purchased 2130 acre of land in Maui and set up a bed and breakfast for entertaining friends as well as a (unprofitable) organic farm; she is dedicated to keeping the area unoccupied and growing native species to aid in the restoration of damaged watersheds.
+She distributed pillows, diapers and other supplies to survivors of a devastating fire and, with Dwayne "The Rock" Johnson, set up the People's Fund of Maui, personally donating $25 million of her own towards the cause.